-Sub Interest Summary of submission 110 Amendment will diminish heritage - it's important architecturally and historically.
+Sub no Interest Summary of submission Amendment will diminish heritage - it's important architecturally and historically.
 Much of the appeal is attraction of elaborate parapets seen against the sky Development of 5 storeys and above will diminish the heritage integrity and significance Urban consolidation Despite its location close to the city and transport, Queens Parade is not the location to increase density.
-Heritage controls should not be diluted to achieve greater density.
-296 Resident - McKean Street Translation of consultant work Report suggests allowing two additional storeys but disappointingly, Council has allowed four additional storeys Heritage/height Allowing buildings of this height will spoil the feel of the street, remove the outline of the parapets against the sky Why spoil the Hoddle boulevard for future generations for the sake of accommodation that will provide for relatively few?
+Heritage controls should not be diluted to achieve greater density 296 Resident - McKean Street Translation of consultant work Report suggests allowing two additional storeys but disappointingly, Council has allowed four additional storeys Heritage/height Allowing buildings of this height will spoil the feel of the street, remove the outline of the parapets against the sky Why spoil the Hoddle boulevard for future generations for the sake of accommodation that will provide for relatively few?
 Future built form Development will be piecemeal for years and look like a jagged, unsightly mess Will result in a hotch potch of architectural styles which will not conform to the present consistent architecture Council will benefit from increased rates and taxes which is a small gain for a degradation of the built environment Amenity impacts Quality of the local environment affect mental and cardiovascular health of citizens.
-This will degrade the local environment, reduce green space and substantially reduce the liveability of the area Height/setbacks Limit to a maximum height of two additional storeys (four storeys total) Have at least a 10 metre setback 297 Resident - Roseneath Street Quality of consultant work Not enough close study has been done of the buildings - internal as well as external heritage Heritage Queens Parade is on the ancient indigenous song lines leading from Melbourne to Heidelberg - a priceless heritage precinct Relief of parapets against the sky is special and will be destroyed Height No modern building has exceeded the height of its neighbours Six there is a second-left as it the arthur to the second-left as it the second-left as it the arthur to the second-left as it the second-left Six storeys unacceptable, as is the setback Sustainability Already a monument of sustainability Amenity impacts There will be negative impacts on residents in Hodgkinson, McKean and Turnbull Streets Attitude of planning department Queens Parade is taken for granted by the planning department Community forced yet again to spend time trying to achieve a responsible result 298 Resident - McKean Street Height Wants mandatory 11m or 14.5m mandatory height - 21.5m will not respect the scale of the existing • Council argues 6 storeys is only possible on longer blocks yet an application for 388 Queens Parade proves otherwise.
-The application went to a VCAT compulsory conference where the member advised residents (as a result of the interim controls) the applicant could now apply for 6 storeys even though 388 Queens Parade is a shorter block A permit for 5 storeys was heart breaking and we want to ensure this will be the highest development and hopes this doesn't set an unfortunate precedent Heritage Parapets and rooflines set against the sky are intrinsic to the heritage streetscape and neighbourhood character Future built form Inclusion of balconies present another inappropriate design element in a heritage streetscape eg market umbrellas and BBQs Translation of consultant reports Initial Hansen report recommended 4 storeys - not clear why it was increased to 5 storeys Laneways Heights and massing on laneways needs to be managed to preserve and enhance the amenity of these spaces.
-11m high walls on either side of the C1Z interface will be groundly be loss detrimental. overwhelming - minimum setback above 8 metres would be less detrimental • B17 would be a better setback l .
-D17 WOULD be a Dettel SELDACK
+This will degrade the local environment, reduce green space and substantially reduce the liveability of the area Height/Setbacks Limit to a maximum height of two additional storeys (four storeys total) Have at least a 10 metre setback 297 Resident - Roseneath Street Quality of consultant work Not enough close study has been done of the buildings - internal as well as external heritage Heritage Queens Parade is on the ancient indigenous song lines leading from Melbourne to Heidelberg - a priceless heritage precinct Relief of parapets against the sky is special and will be destroyed Height No modern building has exceeded the height of its neighbours Six storeys unacceptable, as is the setback Sustainability Anready a monument of sustainability Amenity impacts There will be negative impacts on residents in Hodgkinson, McKean and Turnbull Streets Attitude of planning department Queens Parade is taken for granted by the planning department Community forced yet again to spend time trying to achieve a responsible result 298 Resident - McKean Street Height Wants mandatory 11m or 14.5m mandatory height - 21.5m will not respect the scale of the existing Council argues 6 storeys is only possible on longer blocks yet an application for 388 Queens Parade proves otherwise.
+The application went to a VCAT compulsory conference where the member advised residents (as a result of the interim controls) the applicant could now apply for 6 storeys even though 388 Queens Parade is a shorter block A permit for 5 storeys was heart breaking and we want to ensure this will be the highest development and hopes this doesn't set an unfortunate precedent Heritage Parapets and rooflines set against the sky are intrinsic to the heritage streetscape and neighbourhood character Future built form Inclusion of balconies present another inappropriate design element in a heritage streetscape eg market umbrellas and BBQs Inclusion of consultant reports Initial Hansen report recommended 4 storeys - not clear why it was increased to 5 storeys Heights and massing on laneways needs to be managed to preserve and enhance the amenity of these spaces.
+11m high walls on either side of the C12 interface will be overwhelming - minimum setback above 8 metres would be less detrimental B17 would be a better setback